Report from the Open Problems Session at OPSFA13: Blumenthal--Nevai theorems for the one quarter class of orthogonal polynomials

-We would like to f\/ind analogues of these theorems when the sequences above are unbounded.
+We would like to find analogues of these theorems when the sequences above are unbounded.
 To this end, let us consider the ``one quarter class'' of orthogonal polynomials (see \cite{Chihara91}); namely, let $\lim\limits_{n \to \infty}c_n = \infty$, and

 Now let $x_{n,1} < x_{n,2} < \cdots < x_{n,n}$, denote the zeros of $P_{n}(x)$ and let

 Now under the above conditions (i.e., for the one-quarter class), we will have $\tau = \infty$, and each of the three cases,